Koshien as a Massive Showcase

 High School Baseball's Development Function and the Lag in Scientific Coaching

 High school baseball is the largest pipeline for talent supply to NPB, but its development function has structural challenges.
 The biggest issue is the inconsistency in coaching quality.
 Among approximately 4,000 high school baseball programs nationwide, only a portion can provide coaching based on scientific training theory.
 Many schools still rely on traditional coaching methods dependent on long practice hours and mental toughness philosophy, potentially failing to fully develop players' potential.
-Recently, some powerhouse schools have introduced measurement devices such as TrackMan and Rapsodo, implementing data-driven pitching and batting instruction.
+Since the late 2010s, some powerhouse schools have introduced measurement devices such as TrackMan and Rapsodo, implementing data-driven pitching and batting instruction.
 Schools like Osaka Toin High School and Sendai Ikuei Gakuen are known for such advanced initiatives.
 However, these devices are expensive and difficult for public schools and rural schools to adopt.
 The quality gap in development within high school baseball consequently affects the quality of talent supplied to NPB.

 Toward Rebuilding the Relationship Between NPB and High School Baseball